shakebugs/shake-docs/docs/android/users/update-user-metadata.md

 * Subscription status
 * Date of birth

 Use [Ticket metadata](/android/configuration-and-data/ticket-metadata) to attach useful custom data to each ticket.
-Examples are statuses of various app variables at the moment of ticket being sent:
+Examples are statuses of various app variables at the moment the ticket is sent:

 * Current chat room ID
-* List of items curreently in a shopping cart
+* List of items currently in a shopping cart
 * Task synced true/false
 * Number of search results
 * List sorted by what